Rethinking Normalization Strategies and Convolutional Kernels for Multimodal Image Fusion: Introduction

-To address the above issues, we focus on exploring an efficient UNet to cope with the challenges of substantial differences among tasks and limited feature extraction.
-We employ a mixture of IN and GN to fully consider the sample independence, image properties, and intrinsic connections among features.
-This strategy enhances the generation of rich feature maps while more effectively preserving the distinctive attributes of source image pairs, as illustrated in \cref{fig:tl-b}.
-The strategy elevates the upper bound of fusion performance, at this point, the application of LKC enhances detail retention capabilities.
+To address the above issues, we employ a mixture of IN and GN to fully consider sample independence, image properties, and intrinsic feature connections.
+This strategy enhances the generation of rich feature maps while more effectively preserving the distinctive attributes of source images, as illustrated in \Cref{fig:Fig1}(d).
+It also elevates the upper bound of fusion performance.
+At this point, applying LKC further enhances detail retention.
 Finally, the feature maps in the input decoder are recalibrated by combining spatial, channel attention, and bidirectional interactions.

-We fully consider four critical differences, thereby guaranteeing not only outstanding performance in MIF, but also full applicability to IVIF.
+In summary, we focus on the synergy between normalization and convolution on the unique statistical properties of multimodal images, thereby maximizing the preservation of modality-specific and sparse details.
+Based on this, our method guarantees outstanding performance in MIF and remains fully applicable to IVIF.
 Our contributions are summarized as follows: \begin{itemize} \item A UNet with LKC is proposed to achieve multimodal image fusion (MMIF), namely LKC-FUNet, including IVIF and MIF. \item Rethink the impact of normalization and LKC on image fusion.
 Verify the inappropriateness of BN in MMIF.
-Mixing IN and GN preserves image properties and is well suited for highly sparsely distributed fusion tasks.
-Under the above strategy, LKC enlarges the "effective receptive field" to better preserve the detailed information and significantly improve the fusion performance. \item A multipath adaptive fusion module is designed for feature fusion across different receptive fields and at various scales.
-Spatial-channel dual-attention feature maps, bidirectional interactions, and recalibration are used to provide more comprehensive inputs to the decoder. \item Our method significantly improves multiple metrics in both tasks and achieves breakthroughs in MIF visualization.
-It is also shown to facilitate downstream multimodal object detection and semantic segmentation. \end{itemize}
+Mixing IN and GN preserves image properties and is well-suited for highly sparsely distributed fusion tasks.
+Under the above strategy, LKC enlarges the "effective receptive field" to protect detailed information better and significantly improve fusion performance. \item A multipath adaptive fusion module is designed for feature fusion across different receptive fields and scales.
+Spatial-channel dual-attention feature maps, bidirectional interactions, and recalibration provide more comprehensive inputs to the decoder. \item Our method significantly improves multiple metrics in both tasks and achieves breakthroughs in MIF visualization.
+It has also been shown to facilitate downstream multimodal semantic segmentation. \end{itemize}